Montana/curl-fetch/README.md

 }
 ```

-I'm in the process of making a newsletter to keeping you up-to-date on all the updates!
+I'm in the process of making a newsletter to keeping you up-to-date on all the updates.

+# Credits

+<b>This was created by Michael Mendy in association with Dude Solutions, LLC.</b>